Skip to Content

 BIOL 2041 Mostly Online or Completely Online - Asynchronous Courses

-Students enrolled in a mostly online or completely online asynchronous BIOL 2041 lab course should come to the Biology Lab Front Desk (S 1360) to pick up an online lab kit during the seventh or eighth week of class and are available during the following times:
+Students enrolled in a mostly online or completely online asynchronous BIOL 2041 lab course should come to the Biology Lab Front Desk (S 1360) to pick up an online lab kit.
+Lab Kit pick-ups are available one week before the semester begins (The week of May 26th for Summer 2026 and must be picked up by June 5thand are available during the following times:

 When you come to pick up your labkit, please bring the following: